Petitions Signed

 There are many reasons why we believe Joe Hunt is in fact, not a murderer, but here’s one big one: there was never a body found in the Ron Levin murder case.

-Then there’s the fact that his judge was known to side with the prosecution, regardless of evidence, the fact that Joe had his Sixth Amendment rights violated by an incompetent trial attorney and the fact that when Joe faced a second trial with a great attorney — himself — he convinced a majority of jurors that he was innocent.
+Then there’s the fact that his judge was known to side with the prosecution, regardless of evidence, the fact that Joe had his Sixth Amendment rights violated by an incompetent trial attorney, and the fact that when Joe faced a second trial with a great attorney — himself — he convinced a majority of jurors that he was innocent.

 Plenty of murderers get life sentences, and Joe was the mastermind.
 Why should he get special treatment?